Advik-B/Ideas/README.md

+> ⚠️This repo has been moved to my notion as its only a single file, this repo is archived for historical purposes
 # Notice

 You are free to use all my Ideas that come under the public catagory (with credit).
 NOT private